-The Notice on Reforming the Management Approach regarding the Settlement of Foreign Exchange Capital of Foreign-invested Enterprises, or Circular 19, was promulgated by the SAFE on March 30, 2015, came into effect on June 1, 2015, was amended on December 30, 2019 and was partly replaced by the Notice on Reforming and Regulating Policies on the Control over Foreign Exchange Settlement of Capital Accounts, or Circular 16, on June 9, 2016.
+The Notice on Reforming the Management Approach regarding the Settlement of Foreign Exchange Capital of Foreign-invested Enterprises, or Circular 19, was promulgated by the SAFE on March 30, 2015, came into effect on June 1, 2015, was amended on December 30, 2019, March 23, 2023 and was partly replaced by the Notice on Reforming and Regulating Policies on the Control over Foreign Exchange Settlement of Capital Accounts, or Circular 16, which was issued on June 9, 2016 and last amended on December 4, 2023.
 According to Circular 19, the foreign exchange capital of foreign invested enterprises will be subject to the willingness settlement of foreign exchange capital, or the Willingness Foreign Exchange Settlement.
 The Willingness Foreign Exchange Settlement means that foreign exchange capital in the capital account of a foreign invested enterprise of which the rights and interests of monetary contribution has been confirmed by the local foreign exchange bureau (or the entry registration of monetary contribution by the banks) can be settled at the banks based on the actual operational needs of the foreign invested enterprise.
 The proportion of the Willingness Foreign Exchange Settlement of the foreign exchange capital of a foreign invested enterprise is temporarily determined as 100%.
 The RMB fund converted from the foreign exchange capital shall be kept in a designated account.
 If a foreign invested enterprise needs to make further payments from such account, the enterprise needs to provide supporting documents and go through the review process with the banks.
-Furthermore, Circular 19 and Circular 16 provides that the use of capital by foreigninvested enterprises must comply with the principles of authenticity and self-use within the business scope of enterprises.
-The capital of a foreign invested enterprise and capital in RMB obtained by the foreign invested enterprise from foreign exchange settlement may not be used for the following purposes: (1) direct or indirect payment beyond the business scope of the enterprises or a payment prohibited by relevant laws and regulations, (2) direct or indirect investment in securities or investments other than banks' principal-secured products unless otherwise provided by relevant laws and regulations, (3) direct or indirect grant of loans to non-affiliated enterprises (unless permitted by the scope of business), and (4) paying the expenses related to the purchase of real estate that is not for self-use (except for real estate enterprises).
+Furthermore, Circular 19 and Circular 16 provides that the use of capital by foreign-invested enterprises must comply with the principles of authenticity and self-use within the business scope of enterprises.
+The capital of a foreign invested enterprise and capital in RMB obtained by the foreign invested enterprise from foreign exchange settlement may not be used for the following purposes: (1) direct or indirect payment beyond the business scope of the enterprises or a payment prohibited by relevant laws and regulations, (2) direct or indirect investment in securities or other investment and wealth management (except for wealth management products and structured deposits with risk rating results of not higher than grade II), (3) direct or indirect grant of loans to non-affiliated enterprises (unless permitted by the scope of business), and (4) purchasing residential real estate not for self-use (except for enterprises engaging in real estate development and leasing).